"I don't photograph the way people look, I photograph their energy.

 The work is not about my camera.
 I really want the camera to disappear, so my subjects can express their spirit, as well as their love for one another.

-I am dedicated as an artist to recognizing and recording those fleeting yet memorable glimpses of life that we take for granted, moments every family has but rarely sees revealed in photographs.
-I call them Moments of Grace®: when two and two equals five; when truth, spirit, love and even humor come together to create a whole that is infinitely greater than the sum of its parts.
+I am dedicated to recognize and record those fleeting yet memorable glimpses of life that we take for granted – family moments experienced but rarely revealed in photographs.
+I call them Moments of Grace®.
+It’s when two and two equals five: people coming together to create a whole that is infinitely greater than the sum of its parts.

-I am honored that my photographs, commissioned and personal, are in many private collections, as well as permanent collections of:
+I am honored that my photographs, commissioned and personal, are in many private collections, as well as in the permanent collections of: